kensanata/ggg/README.md

 Sending and receiving encrypted mail using [Gmail](https://mail.google.com/), [Gnus](http://www.gnus.org/) and [GPG](https://www.gnupg.org/).
-I'm assuming you know a bit about all the tools involved: Emacs, Gnus, Gmail, GPG.
+I'm assuming you know a bit about all the tools involved.
+Gnus is a mail and news reader that comes with [Emacs](https://www.gnu.org/software/emacs/).
+GPG is actually GnuPG, a complete and free implementation of the OpenPGP standard as defined by [RFC4880](http://www.ietf.org/rfc/rfc4880.txt) (also known as PGP).
 My problem has always been putting it all together.
 Hopefully this file helps.

 We're going to use Gmail to send and receive encrypted mail.
 Google is doing a good job defending us against criminals.
 This setup will not